edemaine/furls/README.md

 There are currently two types of events that occur:

-* `inputChange`: An input changed in value.
+* `'inputChange'`: An input changed in value.
 (Null changes don't count.)
   Argument is the internal representation of the input (see below).
-* `stateChange`: One or more inputs changed in value, aggregating together potentially several `inputChange` events (e.g. when loading from URL).
+* `'stateChange'`: One or more inputs changed in value, aggregating together potentially several `'inputChange'` events (e.g. when loading from URL).
   (Null changes don't count.)
 Argument is an object `changed` with an attribute `changed[name]` for each changed input with that `name`, giving the internal representation of the input (see below).